frictionlessdata/datapackage-pipelines/README.md

 #### A few examples

-We'll start with the same processors from above, now implented with the low level API.
+We'll start with the same processors from above, now implemented with the low level API.

 ```python
 # Add license information